top of page

 Clients may be referred out when:

-• needs exceed the scope of coaching or analysis
+• needs exceed the scope of developmental or analytical work

 • safety concerns arise